Hitting the pause button

 Rouson says recovering addicts are a vulnerable population.
 Support meetings have shifted online because of social distancing guidelines.
 That means people are not getting physical means of support like hugs that would be normal in a group setting.
 He says treatment facilities are expecting an increase in relapses due to the pandemic.

-“I’ve heard from recovering addicts who say how difficult it is to be insolation, to be at home,” he said.
+“I’ve heard from recovering addicts who say how difficult it is to be isolation, to be at home,” he said.
 “The pull to drink and drug, to numb one’s self against the anxiety and the fears that’s happening in the general population, it’s heightened among the treatment population.”

 Rouson says people in recovery are calling other group members, their sponsors, members of their church and rereading the 12 steps to maintain their sobriety.